madison-college-rails/git-workshop-spring-2014/tips.md

 git log master..feature

 # This logs the commits between the master branch on origin and the local master branch.
+# In other words, it shows all the commits on your local master branch that have not yet
+# been pushed to the master branch of the origin remote.
 git log origin/master..master
 ```